 STEPHANIE VANBRAKLE PROTHRO | ASSISTANT COACH

-Stephanie VanBrakle Prothro enters her sixth season as the University of Alabama’s pitching coach in 2017.
+Stephanie VanBrakle Prothro enters her seventh season as the University of Alabama’s pitching coach in 2017.

 In her first season guiding the Alabama pitching staff in 2012, she helped the Crimson Tide win its first national championship.
 Behind the right arm of Jaclyn Traina, the 2012 team rolled through the postseason, winning the Southeastern Conference regular season title for the third-straight year and then claiming the SEC Tournament title before advancing through the NCAA Regional and Super Regional rounds and finally capturing the coveted national championship.